What are Markup Tools?

 15. Diigo

-Web/highlighting/bookmarking, good for personal annotation, limited for teams.
+Highlights: Web/highlighting/bookmarking, good for personal annotation, but limited for groups.

 Free Markup Tools - Are They Worth It?

-Free tools like AnnotateWeb and Diigo are suitable for small projects and individual use, but lack the advanced features, such as team management, integrations, and automatic bug tracking, that agencies and development teams need.
-Pastel offers a restricted free tier, which is a good starting point, but it limits collaboration as teams grow.
+Free software platforms like AnnotateWeb and Diigo are suitable for small projects and individual use, but lack the advanced features, such as task management, integrations, and automatic bug tracking, that agencies and development teams need.
+Pastel offers a restricted free tier, which is a good starting point, but it limits collaboration.
 As projects become more complex, paid solutions become essential for quality assurance and rapid turnaround.

 Free tiers often: